tfardet/NNGT/doc/user/nest-interaction.rst

 Depending on your perspective, you can either create the groups first, then build the population from them, or create the population first, then split it into various groups.

+For more details on groups and populations, see :ref:`neural_groups`.

 **Neuronal groups before the population**